The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 Smoked garlic is a whole garlic bulb that has been dried using traditional drying techniques and then smoked over wood, such as birch or hickory.
 The bulbs are a light golden brown while the cloves remain white.
-Garlic is smoked using one of two methods: The cold smoke method leaves the cloves raw and fresh within their tight wrappers; they are smoked uncovered, and away from the heat.
-The hot smoke method requires the bulb to be rubbed in oil, sometimes the outer layers are peeled away exposing the cloves to the heat and smoke.
-The hot method essentially roasts the garlic at the same time, making it soft.
 Smoked garlic will have a very mild garlicky scent with a bold smoky, aroma.
 Unwrapped cloves will display subtle smoky flavors and a slightly sweeter, milder taste.

 Smoked garlic is available year-round.

 Garlic does not lose any of its nutritional value when smoked.
-Garlic contains small amounts of vitamins A, B-complex and C as well as minerals like selenium, calcium, magnesium, and zinc.
-The biggest benefit from garlic is its antioxidant and antimicrobial properties.
-Garlic contains compounds called allistatin and allicin, which give garlic natural antifungal, antibacterial and antiviral properties.
-Garlic also helps boost the immune system.
-Research has shown garlic can help lower blood pressure, lower cholesterol levels and has cancer fighting properties.
+Garlic contains small amounts of vitamins A, B6, and C, as well as minerals like selenium, calcium, magnesium, and zinc.

-Smoked garlic can be used in any recipe that calls for garlic.
-It is well-suited for soups, stir-fry, marinades or sauces.
-Hot Smoked garlic or roasting cold smoked garlic will bring out the smokiness and it can be spread on bread, or used in any recipe where roasted garlic may be called for.
-Chop cold Smoked garlic and use for risottos, vegetable mashed or stuff chicken with whole cloves before roasting for a smoky flavor.
-Cold Smoked garlic will store for up to 4 weeks, whereas hot Smoked garlic will store up to one week in the refrigerator.
+Smoked garlic can be used in both raw and cooked applications that call for garlic.
+It is well-suited for soups, stir-fry, salads, marinades, or sauces.
+Roasting Smoked garlic will bring out the smokiness and can be spread on bread and cheeses, used in pasta sauces, and used in vegetable dishes.
+Chop Smoked garlic and use for risottos, barbequed meats, or stuff chicken with whole cloves before roasting for a smoky flavor.
+Cold Smoked garlic will store for up to four weeks, whereas hot Smoked garlic will store up to one week in the refrigerator.

 Garlic is native to a region of Central Asia known today as Uzbekistan, Kyrgyzstan, and Turkmenistan.
-This is the area botanists refer to as the “center of origin” for the species Allium sativum.
-At one time, it was believed to have come from the Caucasus Mountains, between the Black and Caspian Seas.
-Garlic was spread to China and Europe along the Silk Road and then around the world with explorers and conquistadors.
-Garlic has been a cultivated herb or spice for thousands of years, and its historical use as a medicine dates back to 2600 BC.
-Smoked garlic is more common in Europe, though small scale growers offer Smoked garlic at farmer’s markets throughout the United States.
+This is the area botanists refer to as the "center of origin" for garlic.
+Garlic was then spread to China and Europe along the Silk Road and around the world with explorers and conquistadors.
+Today Smoked garlic is more common in Europe, though small-scale growers offer Smoked garlic at farmer's markets throughout the United States.

 Restaurants currently purchasing this product as an ingredient for their menu.